 ECU Police spokesperson Lt.
 Chris Sutton said, “Safety is our number one priority and while we want to see the Pirates win, we don’t want to be the story after the game we want the Pirate win to be the story.”

-Most amusement parks have their own aerial work platforms on hand at the ready to access a roller coaster should any malfunctions occur, possibly trapping park goers on the ride.
-Telescopic boom lifts have the reach power needed to access the highest point of many roller coasters and can even bring guests down to safety if an emergency arose.
+Most amusement parks have their own AWPs on hand at the ready to access a roller coaster should any malfunctions occur, possibly trapping park goers on the ride.
+Telescopic boom lifts have the reach power needed to access the highest point of many roller coasters and can even bring guests down to safety during an emergency.

-Aerial work platforms come in many shapes and sizes and are used for many applications.
-Scissor lifts are smaller in scale than aerial lifts, telescopic boom lifts, and articulating boom lifts and are often used indoors.
+Scissor lifts are smaller than aerial lifts, telescopic boom lifts, and articulating boom lifts, and they are often used indoors.
 Electric scissor lifts are propelled by a system of crisscrossing beams and can only extend vertically, straight up from the base.
 They are used in many retail settings to perform building maintenance and repairs.
 Many electric scissor lifts are made with narrow platforms and are also used in warehouses to handle various loads.
 They don’t emit fumes so they are safe for work around citizens and workers.

 Many packing plants have aerial lifts that can hold boxes, packages, equipment and other industrial products.
 These special aerial lifts have a larger platform with extra space.
 If you’re a warehouse worker that knows how to use a forklift and AWP, you’re a valuable employee!

-No matter how or where aerial work platforms are used, the key to performing all of these different types of jobs successfully and safely is to ensure all workers are trained and certified.
+No matter how or where AWPs are used, the key to performing all of these different types of jobs successfully and safely is to ensure all workers are trained and certified.
 Aerial lift certification is the number one tool for preventing accidents on the job and boosting productivity.

-CertifyMeOnline.net offers the number one online aerial lift certification course on the market.
+CertifyMeOnline.net offers the top-rated online aerial lift certification course on the market.
 Students work through the training modules at their own pace and can immediately print their certificate upon completion.
-For only $75 for aerial lift and scissor lift training in one convenient program, you or your workplace can be compliant with all OSHA regulations and prepared to operate all types of aerial work platforms safely.
-We also offer Fall Protection training, along with a popular Train the Trainer course to enable anyone to become their organization’s leading OSHA resource!
+For only $75 for aerial lift and scissor lift training in one convenient program, you or your workplace can be compliant with all OSHA regulations and prepared to operate all types of AWPs safely.
+To learn more or to sign up for our AWP safety training, please contact us online or call us today at (602) 277-0615.